TodePond/TodePondDotCom/wikiblogarden/cellpond/conservation-and-stamping/readme.md

 ## Conservation

 The 'conservation' is the conservation of cell colours from the LHS (left-hand-side) to the RHS (right-hand-side) of the diagram.
-I hoped I explained it in that post, but I've always found it a tricky one, so let me know if there's anything in particular that I lost you on 😅

 eg: Look at this rule.